On Depression

 There’s always something different in 1st millennium depression literature (check out Foucault’s “History of Insanity”), perhaps it’s the most non-casual (at least not from an intellectual perspective) form of depression ever recorded.

 al-Ghazali depicted later what helped him survive this state, which was basically Sufism Read the Sufism chapter of his book if you are interested in more details.
 Also check: Why a Sufi approach to healing mental illness is so powerful .
 I think that this approach might not be very helpful.
-Not specifically Sufism, but intellectual changes generally.
+Not specifically Sufism, but intellectual changes generally ( although many will argue otherwise)

 As I mentioned my depression was (is?) swinging, I got the feeling of “I’m alright now, that was it, it’s overcame” many times before suffering a next wave.